Ways to Create Space When Filming in a Small Area

-If you’re having trouble making a confined area appear larger when filming in a small area, you’re not alone; professional filmmakers also find themselves returning to the drawing board when attempting to create space and illustrate depth and scale in a small area.
-And even with all the fancy CGI and other advanced technology at their disposal, filmmakers often choose to rely on techniques that have been around for almost as long as cinematography itself.
+If you’re having trouble making a confined area appear larger when filming in a small area, you’re not alone.
+Professional filmmakers also return to the drawing board when attempting to create space and illustrate depth and scale in a small area.
+And even with all the fancy CGI and other advanced technology at their disposal, filmmakers often rely on techniques that have been around for almost as long as Cinematography itself.

-Below are some of the ways you can make your small space feel much grander and make the most out of a limited area — so that you’re not forced to cut any awesome ideas you had in mind.
-With enough practice, soon you’ll also have an eye for making even a tiny room appear bigger.
+Below are some ways to make your small space feel much grander and make the most out of a limited area — so that you’re not forced to cut any awesome ideas you had in mind.
+With enough practice, you’ll soon have an eye for making even a tiny room appear bigger.

-Here are a number of things you can do to create deep space:
+Here are several things you can do to create deep space:

 1. Use wide-angle lenses.